witwiki/whitepaper/readme.md

 * 1,000,000,000 max token supply
 * 0 initial supply
-* 50 REX fee for uploading a batch of listings
+* 50 REX fee for uploading a batch of listings (adjusted to be around 10-20c)

 * DexLid distribution schedule
   * Supply < 500,000,000 reward = 35,000 every 6 hours